zibetnu/godot-git-describe/README.md

   </a>
 </p>

+Do you use [tags](https://git-scm.com/book/en/v2/Git-Basics-Tagging) to label your project's releases?
+Do you want to display those labels in your project without manually setting a separate value?

+You've come to the right place.

 ## Features

 - Adds your Git repository's [description](https://git-scm.com/docs/git-describe) to a project setting when you run or export your project.